saasquatch/program-tools/packages/program-dev-cli/README.md

 Stream the Webtask logs to the console

 Flags
-- `--pattern="<regex pattern>"` Only print the log messages that match the provided regex
+- `-p --pattern="<regex pattern>"` Only print the log messages that match the provided regex
-- `--flags="<regex flags>"` Flags for the previously provided regex expression
+- `-f --flags="<regex flags>"` Flags for the previously provided regex expression

 Example: `pdcli logs --pattern="(warn)|(error)" --flags="gmi"`

 ## TODO
 - [ ] Fix Webtask login (needs update to pink credit)
-- [ ] Maybe some code for automatically determining NPM dependencies and telling webtask to install those?
-- [x] Add command to view Webtask logs from the CLI
-- [x] Be able to set the space by passing a parameter instead of using the list to select